TitanAstro/How-to-build-an-allsky-camera/README.md

 ### Components needed - shopping list

-For a complete allsky camera setup that is autonomous and permanently placed outside, you would roughly need the following components:
+For a complete all sky camera setup that is autonomous and permanently placed outside, you would roughly need the following components:

 - A Raspberry [Pi 4B](https://www.raspberrypi.com/products/raspberry-pi-4-model-b/) or [Pi 5](https://www.raspberrypi.com/products/raspberry-pi-5/)
 - [a SkyCamOne HAT](https://titanastro.com/store/SkyCamOne-HATs-c173503509)